benwzj/benwzj.github.io/_posts/2022-05-05-context-react.md

 ---
 layout: post
-title: "All About Context in React"
+title: All About Context in React
 date: 2022-05-05
+updated: 2024-04-09
 categories: React
 tags: Context Redux React
+toc:
+  - name: What is Context
+  - name: Use Context
+  - name: Replace Redux
+  - name: Important Caveat
+  - name: Think more before apply context
+  - name: References
 ---

 Usually, you will pass information from a parent component to a child component via props.
 And if you can use props to solve the problems, use props. **BUT** using Context is necessary in some cases.

 For example:
-- Theming: If your app lets the user change its appearance (e.g. dark mode), you can put a context provider at the top of your app, and use that context in components that need to adjust their visual look.
+- **Theming**: If your app lets the user change its appearance (e.g. dark mode), you can put a context provider at the top of your app, and use that context in components that need to adjust their visual look.
-- Current account: Many components might need to know the currently logged in user.
+- **Current account**: Many components might need to know the currently logged in user.
 Putting it in context makes it convenient to read it anywhere in the tree.
 Some apps also let you operate multiple accounts at the same time (e.g. to leave a comment as a different user).
 In those cases, it can be convenient to wrap a part of the UI into a nested provider with a different current account value.
-- Routing: Most routing solutions use context internally to hold the current route.
+- **Routing**: Most routing solutions use context internally to hold the current route.
 This is how every link “knows” whether it’s active or not.
 If you build your own router, you might want to do it too.
-- Managing state: As your app grows, you might end up with a lot of state closer to the top of your app.
+- **Managing state**: As your app grows, you might end up with a lot of state closer to the top of your app.
 Many distant components below may want to change it.
 It is common to use a reducer together with context to manage complex state and pass it down to distant components without too much hassle.

 ## What is Context

 Context is an alternative to passing props.
-Context lets the parent component make some information available to any component in the tree below it—no matter how deep—without passing it explicitly through props.
+Context lets the parent component make some information available to any component in the tree below it without passing it explicitly through props.

 Context is not limited to static values.
 If you pass a different value on the next render, React will update all the components reading it below!
 This is why context is often used in combination with state.

-### Let's sum up first
+### Let's Sum Up First

 - Context lets a component provide some information to the entire tree below it.
 - To pass context: